bart747/mysite/content/blog/html-indicators.md

 Because it goes through containers (DIVs), not inputs themselves, we have easy access to everything inside them.
 It can be, for instance, a label, an icon or a text below a field.

-In each iteration it can check what kind of input it's dealing with, and than attache a proper method of validation.
+In each iteration it can check what kind of input it's dealing with, and then attache a proper method of validation.

 ## Input with an error indicator